 Widex has long enjoyed a reputation for designing superb hearing aids endowed with a warm, balanced, natural sound quality.
 Outdoor enthusiasts tend to appreciate them for uncommonly effective wind noise reduction – arguably, the best in the industry – while musicians enjoy their dynamics and great tone.
 Of course, what sounds best is a matter of personal opinion, especially when it comes to music.
 Still, Widex hearing aids have something of a signature sound that a lot of people love.

-Here at ZipHearing, BEYOND made-for-iPhone hearing aids, and UNIQUE are our best-selling Widex hearing aids.
-BEYOND hearing aids come only in the popular RICstyle, while UNIQUE hearing aids come in just about any style, from invisible in-canal models up to high-powered behind-the-ear models (and everything in between).
+Here at ZipHearing, Moment made-for-iPhone hearing aids our best-selling Widex hearing aids.
+Moment hearing aids come in just about any style, from completely in-canal models up to high-powered behind-the-ear models (and everything in between).
 Making sense of all the different options can be challenging, so here is what you need to know to begin exploring the choices.
-First, UNIQUE hearing aids come in four performance levels: 110, 220, 330, and 440.
-The higher the number, the higher the performance level.
-Second, the name UNIQUE refers to the platform or operating system of the hearing aid, not necessarily the specific model.
-Most models also have a name of their own, indicating the specific style of UNIQUE hearing aid.
-For example, the UNIQUE PASSION and UNIQUE FUSION hearing aids are a RIC style, whereas all three variants of the UNIQUE FASHION hearing aids are a BTE style.
-Third, if you need help deciding, we are here to help.
-Contact us by phone or email!
+First, Moment hearing aids come in four performance levels: 110, 220, 330, and 440.
+The higher the number, the higher the performance level or hearing aid technology.
+Second, the name Moment refers to the platform or operating system of the hearing aid, not necessarily the specific model.
+Most models also have a name of their own, indicating the specific style of Moment hearing aid.
+For example, the Moment RIC 10 model indicates it's a receiver-in-canal style hearing aid, with a size 10 battery.
+The Moment RIC 312 D model indicates it's a receiver-in-canal style with a size 312 battery.

 In the sections below, you'll find information on Widex's current and most popular hearing aids models, along with pricing and feature information so you can determine which Widex hearing aid is appropriate for you.
 If you're simply looking to get your Widex hearing aids repaired, or looking for Widex parts, like wax filters or domes, feel free to give us a call and we'll point you in the right direction.
-Otherwise, feel free to review the popular models below, and at the top of this page you'll find links to each Widex hearing aid model, along with prices, features, and online ratings, and more in-depth Widex reviews on each product page.
+Otherwise, feel free to review the popular models below, and at the top of this page you'll find links to each Widex product, along with detailed information about each hearing solution on its product page.